🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 You can read more about some useful types of automation here.

-This article was intended to give you a pretty in-depth list of things you can check to assess the performance and effectiveness of a Google Ads account, from the basics to the nitty-gritty.
+That was a pretty in-depth list of things to check to boost the performance of a Google Ads account, from beginning to end (and all the tiny levers in between).

-As I mentioned at the beginning, these accounts are complex and there are lots of moving parts.
+These accounts are complex, and there are lots of moving parts.
 A couple of passes through your audit checklist might be required to catch everything.

 Chapter 8: